 The Glen Tavern Inn in Santa Paula was built in 1911 in the old English Tudor style.
 It is a beautiful building, but it could be described as having a somewhat ugly past!
 The history of The Glen Tavern Inn is rich and colorful, with a large dose of dark and seedy moments.

 It is a fascinating building once frequented by the stars, which fell on hard times after prohibition was introduced, and the 3rd floor became a speakeasy, brothel, and gambling den.
 It is this that is likely to have triggered the majority of the paranormal activity reported here.

 One of the most well known hot spots is Room 307, which is said to be haunted by two ghosts, a cowboy known as Calvin and a prostitute.

-Calvin is described as being tall and thin wearing a white shirt and sporting long hair and a goatee beard.
+Calvin is tall and thin, wearing a white shirt and sporting long hair and a goatee beard.
 He has been seen walking through walls and is often captured in photographs taken by guests.

 2. East 8 Mile Road, Stockton